Our Team

 Trustee

-Isobel is an experienced heritage and museum manager having worked for the Corinium Museum and for the National Trust.
+Isobel is an experienced heritage, museum and tourism manager having worked for over a decade as the Commercial Manager for the Corinium Museum and Cirencester Visitor Information Centre and previously as a manager for the National Trust.
 Her specialisms cover operations and commercial aspects of attractions management.

 Carl Jenner